dataarts/tailbone/README.md

     Note: non indexed properties (such as large text or binary fields cannot be given as a projected property).

+    All restful models have two special properties:
+    "Id" which is a public id for the model
+    "owners" which is a private list of the user ids of owners for this model

 ### User models: